John of Lancaster, Duke of Bedford

-John of Lancaster, Duke of Bedford KG (20 June 1389 – 14 September 1435) was a medieval English prince, general and statesman who commanded England's armies in France during a critical phase of the Hundred Years' War.
+John of Lancaster, Duke of Bedford (20 June 1389 – 14 September 1435) was a medieval English prince, general, and statesman who commanded England's armies in France during a critical phase of the Hundred Years' War.
 Bedford was the third son of King Henry IV of England, brother to Henry V, and acted as regent of France for his nephew Henry VI.
-Despite his military and administrative talent, the situation in France had severely deteriorated by the time of his death.
+Despite his military and administrative talent, the situation in France had severely deteriorated (for the English) by the time of his death.

 Bedford was a capable administrator and soldier, and his effective management of the war brought the English to the height of their power in France.
 However, difficulties mounted after the arrival of Joan of Arc, and his efforts were further thwarted by political divisions at home and the wavering of England's key ally, Duke Philip of Burgundy and his faction, the Burgundians.
 In the last years of Bedford's life, the conflict devolved into a war of attrition, and he became increasingly unable to gather the necessary funds to prosecute the conflict.

 Bedford died during the congress of Arras in 1435, just as Burgundy was preparing to abandon the English cause and conclude a separate peace with Charles VII of France.

 Birth and family

-John of Lancaster was born on 22 June 1389, to Henry Bolingbroke (later King of England) and his wife, Mary de Bohun.
-His birthplace is unknown but some historians speculate that he was born in Kenilworth Castle, Warwickshire.
+John of Lancaster was born on 20 June 1389, to Henry Bolingbroke (later Henry IV, King of England) and his wife, Mary de Bohun.
 He was a grandson of John of Gaunt, Duke of Lancaster, a son of King Edward III.

-His father, Henry Bolingbroke, was exiled in 1399 by his cousin, Richard II, when his father participated in the revolt of the Lords Appellant in 1388, the year before his birth.
+His father, Henry Bolingbroke, was exiled in 1399 by his cousin, Richard II, when he participated in the revolt of the Lords Appellant in 1388, the year before John's birth.
 Upon the death of John of Gaunt, Richard II did not allow Bolingbroke to inherit his father's duchy of Lancaster.
 That year Bolingbroke, with help from the nobility, was able to gather supporters and deposed Richard II, who later died of starvation either by his own will or by force.
 Bolingbroke was crowned King of England, as Henry IV, on 13 October 1399.

 John's eldest sibling was Henry of Monmouth, later King of England as Henry V. John's other siblings were Thomas of Lancaster, Duke of Clarence; Humphrey, Duke of Gloucester; Philippa; and Blanche.